 OSR reps also helped start a Gold Humanism Honor Society (GHHS) chapter at UCLA.
 "This honor society recognizes students and doctors for their humanistic qualities.
 Another OSR rep and I learned how other schools implemented the GHHS and then helped bring it to David Geffen.
 We've now inducted our second group of honorees.
 This is a nationally recognized honor and something students can put on residency applications."

 The AAMC allows member institutions to select up to four OSR reps.
 At UCLA, interested medical students complete essay-based questionnaires, which are reviewed by standing OSR reps.
 Top candidates go on interviews with deans and student affairs officers, who select new reps.

-"We have a first-year, second-year, third-year and fourth-year rep," says Goodfellow.
+"We have a first-year, second-year, third-year and fourth-year rep," Amelia says.
 "This helps ensure each class has a representative to advocate for them."

 By Taylor Mallory Holland